ClintKan/microblog_VPC_deployment/README.md

     <ins>**Note:**</ins> To confirm the changes made are valid, run the command ``` sudo nginx -t ```.

-    While not related to the application, but rather for monitoring purposes, Node Exporter a monitoring tool was installed on the Web server as well so as to scrape metrics and serve them to the Monitoring server's Prometheus and Grafana (more on this below).
+    While not related to the application, but rather for monitoring purposes, Node Exporter a monitoring tool was installed on the Web server as well so as to scrape metrics and serve them to the Monitoring server's Prometheus and Grafana (_more on this below_).

    - One for the Application Server - Created in a private subnet with a security group opening only ports; 22 (SSH) & 5000 (this port was opened to be used for serving the web app to Ngnix serving as a reverse proxy).
 Additionally, the application server is the hub of all the webapp's files - that got added by executing the start_app.sh that got invoked by executing the setup.sh from the Web Server.
+This was placed into the private subnet for extra level protection - not to interface with the internet.

    - One for the Monitoring Server - Created in a public subnet with a security group opening only ports; 22 (SSH) & 3000 (Grafana) & 9090 (Prometheus).
 This is a server that was setup for monitoring purposes of the (aforementioned) servers and the webapp.

+   <ins>**Note:**</ins> * Pior to every automated SSH session that happened in the Deploy stage and the setup.sh script, there was a manual SSH session that was performed (as ubuntu user) so that the source/start
+   			  EC2 (where the SSH is initiated) would be added to the destination EC2's known_hosts (./ssh/known_hosts) file.
+   			  This was to ensure that the source EC2's IP/hostname was added to a "trusted list" of the destination EC2 so that once checked and exists, there are no issues SSH-in using a script.
+This is a step that couldn't be automated use there was no way to automate this step,

+   			* Additionally, the public key of the generated key-pair from the source has to be appended to the authorized_keys of the destination EC2 (the one to be SSH-d into).
+   These

 7. VPC Peering was setup so that the default and Custom VPCs can communicate on a private network level without the getting on the internet.
 Route tables in both VPCs had to be associated with each other's
 CIDR Blocks so that the traffic can be redirected properly.